joeyqlim/flashcards/README.md

 [Nico's Weg](https://learngerman.dw.com/en/overview) is a free online German course created by Deutsche Welle.

-This is the front end for a simple flashcards app to practice learning and memorizing the articles of German nouns.
-For now, the flashcards only include words from the A1 course.
+A full-stack flashcards app to practice learning and memorizing the articles of German nouns.
+The database of words will be updated regularly.
+Built with React, Flask and Firebase.

+This repository contains code for the front end.

 ## Technologies used

-- React, useEffect and useState hooks
-- SASS
+- Front end: React, SASS deployed on Netlify
+- Server: Flask deployed on Heroku
+- Database: Firebase Realtime Database

 ## Features